cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Impact

 This research helped the agency, that was hired to design the new page, understand how users experience the page.
-The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design and reorganizing the content.
+The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design and reorganizing the content hierarchy.

 |   Sections 	| UX 	| Usability 	|
 |-	|-	|-	|